 If you wish to learn more about a particular profession, you are welcome to "shadow" an identified staff or physician for a specified period of time.
 Check with your Preceptor or Academic Affairs for job shadowing opportunities.

 8. Practicum Evaluation

-Please take a few minutes to complete the Practicum Student: Evaluation of Student Practicum Program form.
+Please take a few minutes to complete the Student Practicum Program Evaluation Form.
 This anonymous survey helps us improve the Student Practicum Program.
-Just fold it in half and return to the self-addressed from to Academic Affairs via interoffice mail.

 9. Annual Preceptor Award